 #Year Month Fleet/Survey Observation SE

 1991 7 3 80000 0.056

 1995 7.2 3 65000 0.056

-•••

 2000 7.1 3 42000 0.056

 -9999 1 1 1 1

-- For fishing fleets, catch-per-unit-effor (CPUE) is defined in terms of retained catch (biomass or numbers). - For fishery independent surveys, retention/discard is not defined so CPUE is implicitly in terms of total CPUE. - If a survey has its selectivity mirrored to that of a fishery, only the selectivity is mirrored so the expected CPUE for this mirrored survey does not use the retention curve (if any) for the fishing fleet. - If the fishery or survey has time-varying selectivity, then this changing selectivity will be taken into account when calculating expected values for the CPUE or survey index. - Year values that are before start year or after end year are excluded from model, so the easiest way to include provisional data in a data file is to put a negative sign on its year value. - Duplicate survey observations are not allowed. - Observations can be entered in any order, except if the super-year feature is used. - Observations that are to be included in the model but not included in the -logL need to have a negative sign on their fleet ID.
+- For fishing fleets, catch-per-unit-effor (CPUE) is defined in terms of retained catch (biomass or numbers). - For fishery independent surveys, retention/discard is not defined so CPUE is implicitly in terms of total CPUE. - If a survey has its selectivity mirrored to that of a fishery, only the selectivity is mirrored so the expected CPUE for this mirrored survey does not use the retention curve (if any) for the fishing fleet. - If the fishery or survey has time-varying selectivity, then this changing selectivity will be taken into account when calculating expected values for the CPUE or survey index. - Year values that are before start year or after end year are excluded from model, so the easiest way to include provisional data in a data file is to put a negative sign on its year value. - Duplicate survey observations are not allowed. - Observations can be entered in any order, except if the super-year feature is used. - Observations that are to be included in the model but not included in the negative log likelihood need to have a negative sign on their fleet ID.
 Previously the code for not using observations was to enter the observation itself as a negative value.
-However, that old approach prevented use of a Z-score environmental index as a "survey". - Super-periods are turned on and then turned back off again by putting a negative sign on the season.
-Previously, super-periods were started and stopped by entering -9999 and the -9998 in the se field.
-See the "Data Super-Period" section of this manual for more information.

-• RESEARCH NOTE: If the statistical analysis used to create the CPUE index of a fishery has been conducted in such a way that its inherent size/age selectivity differs from the size/age selectivity estimated from the fishery's size and age composition, then you may want to enter the CPUE as if it was a separate survey and with a selectivity that differs from the fishery's estimated selectivity.
+However, that old approach prevented use of a Z-score environmental index as a "survey".
+This approach is best for single or select years from an index rather than an approach to remove a whole index.
+Removing a whole index from the model should be done through the use of lambdas at the bottom of the control file which will eliminate the index from model fitting. - Super-periods are turned on and then turned back off again by putting a negative sign on the season.
+Previously, super-periods were started and stopped by entering -9999 and the -9998 in the SE field.
+See the "Data Super-Period" section of this manual for more information. - RESEARCH NOTE: If the statistical analysis used to create the CPUE index of a fishery has been conducted in such a way that its inherent size/age selectivity differs from the size/age selectivity estimated from the fishery's size and age composition, then you may want to enter the CPUE as if it was a separate survey and with a selectivity that differs from the fishery's estimated selectivity.
 The need for this split arises because the fishery size and age composition should be derived through a catch-weighted approach (to appropriately represent the removals by the fishery) and the CPUE should be derived through an area-weighted approach to better serve as a survey of stock abundance.